SlowestTurtle/tellurium-nodes-json/README.md

 *Let’s Get Started

 1. Connect to your node and install Tellurium.
-You can follow the compile guide on https://github.com/telluriumcoin/tellurium/releases/
+Dowload a pre-compiled deamon for windows or linux on https://github.com/telluriumcoin/tellurium/releases/ Or you can follow the compile guide on https://github.com/telluriumcoin/tellurium/ Create a folder and extract the compressed files into that folder.

 2. Decide on a fee, and launch the daemon
-Let’s say I want to charge .0005 TLRM per transaction sent, I can launch my daemon like this:
+Let’s say I want to charge .0005 TLRM per transaction sent, I can launch my daemon like this for linux:
 ./Telluriumd --fee-amount 500 --fee-address TELMfh3HwLaNBUMPpXWudjbciGYLeVVtYXdkpcdAye1GEvYkg2MJCSmPC76NAwf8dP1brBJCL9KDeENN8UAT45Vj5hbPgSKxdJ
+For windows:
+Telluriumd.exe --fee-amount 500 --fee-address TELMfh3HwLaNBUMPpXWudjbciGYLeVVtYXdkpcdAye1GEvYkg2MJCSmPC76NAwf8dP1brBJCL9KDeENN8UAT45Vj5hbPgSKxdJ

 Note that Tellurium uses 4 decimal places to determine its' atomic units.
 The decimal is not used by the Daemon.
 It only understands units.
 So a fee of .0001 equates to 100 atomic units.